dlizcano/RAIeR/README.md

 ## Suggestion to run `RAI_eR`

 In the folder called "inst" there is a file containing the complete script to execute all the functions of this package.
 I suggest you download it and include it in the project folder in RStudio.
+The The file is named as `Script_Master.R`:

 ![](inst/figs/fig2.jpg)